anycable/docs.anycable.io/docs/misc/action_cable_protocol.md

 It uses a simple JSON-based protocol for client-server communication.

+AnyCable also implements an [extended version of the protocol](#action-cable-extended-protocol) to provide better consistency guarantees.

 ## Messages

 Communication is based on messages.
 Every message is an object.